 World Building: 4/5: I don’t have a lot to say about this, except that it seemed to capture life in this situation very well.
 The atmosphere was perfect and added to the suspense.
 And the differences in types of living were not sugar coated, yet not too overly dramatic.

 - Intelligence: I feel as though there’s been a lack of intelligence in the mystery and thriller genre lately; they seem to use shock value, emotional manipulation, and plot twists to appear clever.
-And while Bastard does use some of these elements (not manipulation), overall, this is not about trying to give the readers heart attacks from all the shock value.
+And while Bastard does use some of these elements (not much manipulation), overall, this is not about trying to give the readers heart attacks from all the shock value.
+It’s about the story and the characters.
 The twists and turns and Jin’s desperation to be free from his dad was intelligently and emotionally portrayed.

 - Emotional value: This story gets you so involved with the characters; Jin is an amazing, complex protagonist, and you genuinely care for him.
 His situation hurts.
 Jin’s dad is the villain you love to hate, and may become a problematic favorite; he’s one of the best antagonists I’ve ever seen.
 And I even found myself getting attached to Kyun and Manny despite their rocky starts, and even to the very minor characters, like Mandeuk and Kyun’s grandpa.

 - The relationships: each relationship, positive and negative, were interesting and well written.
 Jin and his father were horrifying and twisted, yet interesting.
 Jin and Kyun prove to be steadfast and trust each other a lot.
 And Jin and Manny’s rocky friendship felt realistic within the story.

 - Anticlimactic ending: the ending doesn’t sit right with me.
 Some of it I understand and like, but other parts…I dunno.
 I feel like it needed more foreshadowing, so we could see some of it happening.
 The epilogue was spot on and provided satisfying closure, though!